Nic-Wallace/botanical-search/TESTING.md

 | Quiz | Mobile | ![screenshot](documentation/lighthouse-quiz-mobile.png) | Few warnings |
 | Quiz | Desktop | ![screenshot](documentation/lighthouse-quiz-desktop.png) | Few warnings |

+## Bugs

+- JS timer stop function was not working despite trying several methods of stopping the time.

+    - To fix this, I added `clearInterval(timerInterval);` into the `proceedQuiz()` function as part of the `else` clause, that will stop the timer and display the score if there are no more questions to display.

+- Quiz radio buttons aligntment was to the right and not inline with the rest of the page.

+    - To fix this, I tried applying different styles to the list items and their parent element, the style that worked was adding `padding-left: 0;` to the `ul` element.

+## Unfixed Bugs

+There are no remaining bugs that I am aware of.

 [Back to top](#)